-- de-encapsulating RTF reader: An RTF reader (as defined in [MSFT-RTF]) that recognizes that the input RTF document contains an encapsulated HTML or plain text document and extracts the original HTML or plain text document to render it instead of the encapsulating RTF content. - document: A collection of text and formatting information.
-One example of a document is an email message body. - encapsulating RTF writer: An RTF writer (as defined in [MSFT-RTF]) that produces an RTF document as a result of format conversion from other formats (such as plain text or HTML), and also stores the original document in a form that allows for subsequent retrieval. - encapsulation: The encoding of one document in another document in a way that allows the first document to be recreated in a form that is nearly identical to its original form.

-[MS-OXRTFEX] - v20100501 Rich Text Format (RTF) Extensions Specification format conversion: The process of converting a text document from one text format (such as RTF, HTML, or plain text) to another text format.
-The result of text conversion is usually a new document that is an approximate rendering of the same information.
+- de-encapsulating RTF reader: A Rich Text Format (RTF) reader, as described in [MSFT-RTF], that recognizes if an input RTF document contains encapsulated HTML or plain text, and extracts and renders the original HTML or plain text instead of the encapsulating RTF content. - encapsulating RTF writer: A Rich Text Format (RTF) writer, as described in [MSFT-RTF], that produces an RTF document as a result of format conversion from other formats, such as plain text or HTML, and also stores the original document in a form that allows for subsequent retrieval. - format conversion: A process that converts a text document from one text format, such as Rich Text Format (RTF), HTML, or plain text, to another text format.
+The result of text conversion is typically a new document that is an approximate rendering of the same information.